corinnpope/cp_site/now.markdown

 I’m currently...

-- Doing freelance copywriting for B2B SaaS companies
+- Doing freelance conversion rate engineering (copy, content, and product management) for B2B SaaS companies
 - Living in Central Texas
 - Fur and Feather momma to 2 cats, 1 dog, and 7 chickens